danipedro2006/AI-game-solving/README.md

 ## Status
-Project is:Under development.
+Project is under development.
 New interest spark.

 ## Contact